axtgr/ts-transform-default-export/README.md

 When such a module is then transpiled to CommonJS or UMD, the export will become `module.exports = foo`, making the module consumable by `require('foo')` instead of `require('foo').default`.

-This is especially useful when making a package compatible with both CommonJS and ES modules.
+This is useful when making a package compatible with both CommonJS and ES modules.

 ## Installation